About Expert Review

-If you do delete an important question, you may still be able to retrieve it from your Trash.
-Scroll to the very bottom of the survey, expand the trash, click the question, and click Restore next to the deleted question.
-If this is the correct question, it will automatically fix the Display Logic.
+If you do delete an important question, you may still be able to retrieve it from your trash.
+Scroll to the very bottom of the survey, expand the trash, click the question, and click Restore in the upper-left.
+If this is the correct question, it will automatically fix the display logic.

-If the question is not in the Trash, or if the Invalid Logic error remains, you will have to rewrite the Display Logic.
-Once you’ve created your new question or decided on a different question you want to base the logic off, select Click Here to Edit Logic.
+If the question is not in the Trash, or if the Invalid Logic error remains, you will have to rewrite the display logic.
+Once you’ve created your new question or decided on a different question you want to base the logic off, open the dropdown and select Edit.

 Qualtrics will not tell you if you’ve deleted a quota being used in logic.
-So first, check to see if there’s a match between what the Display Logic says and what’s on your Quotas page.
-(Quotas can be found under the Tools menu.)
+So first, check to see if there’s a match between what the display logic says and what’s on your quotas page.
+(Quotas can be found in the survey options.)